US 401(k) & IRA Transfer to Canada (2026 Guide): Tax Treaty, RRSP, TFSA

 Can I transfer my 401(k) directly to a Canadian RRSP?

 No, there is no mechanism to directly transfer a US 401(k) or IRA to a Canadian RRSP.
-Unlike UK pensions (which have the QROPS system), US retirement accounts must either remain in the US, be withdrawn and contributed to an RRSP using the special deduction under paragraph 60(j) of the Income Tax Act (which does not require regular RRSP contribution room), or be drawn down over time.
-Consult a cross-border tax advisor to determine eligibility for the 60(j) transfer.
+Unlike UK pensions (which have the QROPS system), US retirement accounts must either remain in the US, be withdrawn and contributed separately to an RRSP (using your available RRSP room), or be drawn down over time.

 Will I be taxed twice on my 401(k) withdrawals?

 No—the Canada-US Tax Treaty prevents double taxation.
-When you withdraw from your 401(k)/IRA, the US will withhold 15% on periodic payments (treaty rate).
-Note that lump-sum distributions may be subject to 30% mandatory withholding under US domestic law.
+When you withdraw from your 401(k)/IRA, the US will withhold 15% (treaty rate).
 Canada will tax the full amount as income, but you'll receive a foreign tax credit for the US tax paid.
 The result is you pay the higher of the two countries' rates, not both.

 Is my Roth IRA tax-free in Canada?